karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 A lot of the best practices you hear thrown around, like YAGNI (you aren't going to need it), low coupling and high cohesion can be measured by looking at your code and thinking of how you'd test it.
 A method that does too much, potentially violating both YAGNI and high cohesion, will require a painful amount of setup code to test (as well as prove easy to break).

 There's a programming acronym that gets used a lot called SOLID.
-It stands for five important principles of object oriented design: single responsibility principle, open/close principle, Liskov substitution principle, Interface segregation principle and dependency inversion principle.
+It stands for five important principles of object-oriented design: single responsibility principle, open/close principle, Liskov substitution principle, Interface segregation principle and dependency inversion principle.
 These are all topics worthy of their own chapter (there's an ideal), but suffice it to say that most of them are somewhat ambiguous.
 At what point is a new behavior or enhancement considered an additional responsibility of a given component?
 When has an interface become too complex?
 These are important questions and the wrong answer can will have consequences.
 Testability and experience are the tools you use to remove this ambiguity.
 (A good place to start to learn more about SOLID is <a href="http://en.wikipedia.org/wiki/Solid_(object-oriented_design)">Wikipedia</a>.)

 ### Efficiency: Not As Simple As It Seems ###
 I might not have sold you on the testability as a quality metric (yet), but I'm confident you agree that quality is a supremely important aspect.
 Our other pragmatic-driven goal is efficiency, because great code can't wait forever.
 You'd hope that efficiency, with respect to learning and improving, would be easy to measure: can I achieve XYZ now faster than I could before?
 This isn't the case.